Mitch-Luedy/Community.VMware/README.md

 	* Community.VMware.mpb
 	* Community.VMware.Unsealed.xml
 1. (optional) Configure the members of the **Community - VMware Monitoring Resource Pool**

+### FOR Appliances ###
+For appliance, You will need:
+1. Create a folder on the Windows Based "Proxy" computer "C:\vCenter\"
+2. in that folder create a "Server.txt" file with only the vCenter ServerName or IP Address.
+No spaces and no carrige returns.
+Currently this only supports 1 machine but I have plans to update this.
+3. To add a "Dummy service" to the machine that is acting as proxy.
+It will be pointed to a file that does not exist and is Disabled.
+That is fine.
+Run the following powershell line to create the service:
+#### Start PowerShell Command ####
+	New-Service -Name "vpxd" -DisplayName "vCenter Proxy Dummy Service" -StartupType Disabled  -BinaryPathName "C:\vCenter\dummy.txt" -Description "This service acts as a Dummy service that never needs to run, but SCOM uses to discover this as a vCenter server."
+#### End PowerShell Command ####

+4. when this "Proxy" server is discovered as a vCenter Server, it will show as unhealthy, you can create an override in OpsMan for the vCenter health state on it so it will show as unmonitored.
+The actual vCenter server will be discovered and show up after a while.

+Everything else should work the same as the regular VMWare Community Managemenr pack by Mitch-Luedy

 ## Monitoring ##